What AGI Amount Should You Use for E-filing?

 Planning on e-filing your taxes?
 As part of IRS procedures to secure your return, you’ll be required to provide your Adjusted Gross Income (AGI) amount from the previous tax year to verify your identity.

 However, in certain circumstances, you won’t use your actual AGI amount.
-If you filed your 2017 return after April 15 and it wasn’t received and processed by the IRS by Dec.
-9, 2017, you should enter “0” for the AGI amount.
+If you filed your 2021 return after the filing deadline and it wasn’t received and processed by the IRS by Dec.
+9, 2022, you should enter “0” for the AGI amount.

 How to Get Your AGI From Last Year